canonical/repo-policy-compliance/README.md

 - have a branch protection defined for the main branch
 - no branch protection defined for other branches
 - no signed commit requirement for branches except the main branch
-- collaborators mentioned in `tests.app.integration.branch_protection.edit` are added as collaborators to the repo
+- collaborators mentioned in `tests.app.integration.branch_protection.edit` are added as collaborators to the repository

 Also note that the forks are created in the personal space of the user whose token is being used,